Michelleoc/pands-project/README.md

         with open("Variable_Summary.txt", "wt") as f:
         print ("Shape of Data \n", str(iris_df.shape),"\n", file = f)
         print ("Count by Species \n", str(iris_df.groupby('species').size()),"\n", file = f)
-        print ("Statistical Data of Dataset by feature \n", str(iris_df.describe()),"\n", file = f)
+        print ("Statistical Data by feature \n", str(iris_df.describe()),"\n", file = f)
         print ("Summary of each feature by species \n",str(iris_df.groupby("species").describe()), "\n", file = f)

 ### Initial Dataset Analysis <a name="initialdatasetanalysis"></a>

 Summary of the intial findings show a dataset of 50 rows each for 3 different species of the Iris flower, with no null values in the dataset.
 The statisical details of the dataset show that the mean range from 5.84 on the sepal length down to 1.19 on the petal width.
+The 50% for Sepal length and Sepal width are very close to the mean, this indicates a normal distribution as 50% of the results are above the median and 50% are below.
+In contrast for Petal length, its 50% is higher than the median of 3.75.
+Therefore 50% of the results are above 4.35, and the remaining 50% below 4.35.
+This indicates the distribution is skewed.

 When I check for duplicates I expect to only see 1 as per Ronald Fisher's dataset but instead it shows 3 duplicates.
-This highlights the importance of ensuring you upload the most up to date and accurate dataset.
+It is noted on the UCI - Machine learning repository webpage that the dataset on their page differs from the data presented in Fishers article.
+This highlights the fundamental importance of ensuring you upload the most up to date and accurate dataset.
+I change my dataset to reflect the correct data and all analysis herein in the project are based on the correct data as listed on Ronald Fisher's article.

 https://www.c-sharpcorner.com/article/a-first-machine-learning-project-in-python-with-iris-dataset/
 https://www.c-sharpcorner.com/article/a-first-machine-learning-project-in-python-with-iris-dataset/